willowisp01/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data files makes its format invalid, TeachStack will discard all data and start with an empty data file at the next run.
 Hence, it is recommended to take a backup of the file before editing it.<br>

 Furthermore, certain edits can cause the TeachStack to behave in unexpected ways (e.g., if a value entered is outside of the acceptable range).
-Therefore, edit the data file only if you are confident that you can update it correctly.
+Therefore, edit the data file only if you are confident that you can update it correctly. **Teachstack cannot take any responsibility for corrupted data if you choose to modify the data files directly.**
 </div>

 ### 7.14 Setting weak threshold : `setweak`

 Sets the weakness threshold for a weak marker.
+The weakness threshold is the minimum grade for a student to be considered weak.

 Format: `setweak g/GRADE`

-* By default, weakness threshold is set at Grade: C+
+* By default, weakness threshold is set to `GRADE = C+`.
-* Updates weakness threshold value
 * Students with grade lower or equal to threshold grade appear with a marker in the UI
 * `GRADE` should be one of the valid grades: **[A+, A, A-, B+, B, B-, C+, C, D+, D, F]**.
 * After setting the threshold, it will be maintained even after shutting down the application.